What is forced marriage?

 The government’s Forced Marriage Unit has published a film aimed at raising public awareness of the impact of forced marriage, and warn of the criminal consequences of involvement, building on the outreach and education work of the FMU.
 The film is told from the perspective of a victim’s older brother, who is complicit in arranging her forced marriage but unaware of its true impact until it is too late.

-The Home Office has also worked with a survivor of honour crimes and forced marriage who talked about her experiences to produce a film.
+The Home Office has also worked with Jasvinder Sanghera, a survivor of honour crimes and forced marriage and funder of the charity Karma Nirvana, who talked about her experiences to produce a film.

-Fixers UK has produced a film called Forced Marriage and Honour Abuse, view here.
+Fixers UK has produced a film called Forced Marriage and Honour Abuse.